-- 1. Any fair fly ball touched by a defensive player that clears or has cleared over the fence in fair territory, should be declared a four-base award and shall not be included in the total of over-the-fence home runs. - 2.
-A home run will be charged for any ball hit over the fence whether runs score or not. - 3.
-Both athlete and partner home runs count toward the Unified limit.

-10. Time Limit Rule

-a.
-If the schedule permits, games should be played to seven innings.
+- 8.9.1.1 Any fair fly ball touched by a defensive player that clears or has cleared over the fence in fair territory, should be declared a four-base award and shall not be included in the total of over-the-fence home runs. - 8.9.1.2 A home run will be charged for any ball hit over the fence whether runs score or not. - 8.9.1.3 Both athlete and partner home runs count toward the Unified limit. - 8.10 Time Limit Rule - 8.10.1 If the schedule permits, games should be played to seven innings.
 If a time limit is to be used when the schedule does not permit playing a complete seven inning game, it is recommended that a minimum time limit of one (1) hour be used.
 When the time limit rule is in effect, time begins with the first warm-up pitch.
 If the game is still tied after the time limit has expired, the tie breaker rule shall be in effect at the start of the next inning.
 In medal play, it is recommended that the lime limit be increased to 1 hour thirty minutes.